Do you have any questions regarding the installation of any insulation? Read below to see if we answered them for you.

 What is R-Value?

-- R-Value does not always relate to insulation value.
-It can also mean ‘R’ for Reflectant value or Refrigerant value.
+R-Value does not always relate to insulation value.
+It can also mean ‘R’ for Reflection value or Refrigerant value.
 R-Value is the resistance to heat flow.
 The higher the R-Value the more resistance.
-Heat molecules move quicker than cold, so heat will always find a path to overtake the cold no matter the season.
-Insulation helps control radiant heat, conduction and convection.
+Heat molecules move quicker than cold, so heat will always find a path to overtake the cold no matter the reason.
+Insulation helps control radiant heat, conduction, and convection.

 What R-Value do I need?

-- A minimum of an R-38 is code for Zone 2.
-Fiberglass is 2.2-2.7 R-Value per inch, Cellulose is 3.4-3.8 R-Value per inch.
-Fiberglass requires more inches due to the low R-value per inch and because it is dependent on air between the fibers, that typically results in settling due to vibration, moisture and installer originally over fluffing.
+A minimum of an R-38 is code for Zone 2, which is where Houston is located.
+Fiberglass has a 2.2 to 2.7 R-Value per inch while Cellulose has 3.4 to 3.8 R-Value per inch.
+Fiberglass requires more inches on the application due to its low R-value per inch and because it is dependent on air between the fibers, that typically results in settling due to vibration, moisture and installer originally over fluffing.
 Cellulose is required to be installed at a settled density and other products are primarily initial installed thickness.